Your dog or pet may be very ill, and very aggressive towards strangers. This is when you'll be considering animal euthanasia which is mostly in dogs.

 Ultimately, euthanasia is known as mercy killing and is used when ending a life by minimizing and removing any form of pain or distress.
 It’s one of the toughest decisions to make as a pet owner, but in some scenario it’s the most merciful way to let your pet go.

-In this scenario, it is most important to consult with your vet for support and help.
+Most importantly contact your vet, or ask for your vet to come by if it makes sense for the support and help.
 It’s always a great idea to have yourself prepared and to follow-through with your plan with a well arranged procedure.

 How to Euthanize a Dog with Tylenol PM

 Tylenol PM is a sleeping pill that is highly effective for euthanasia.
 Below are the steps to euthanize a dog with Tylenol PM:

 - Consult Veterinarian.
 This can help with prescription of the sleeping pills and the dosage to provide your dog and the doubts before hand.

 - Make your dog feel at ease and peaceful.
 You’ll need your dog relaxed during this time.

 - The sedatives will make your dog relax and will slow down their breathing.
 You’ll notice your dog grasp for air during this process.
 Make sure to confirm that your dog’s heart as fully stopped beating.

 Due to high expenses from the vet most people consider euthanizing a dog at home using Benadryl.
 Benadryl is pure antihistamine and is recommended to be used during euthanasia.
 Below are the steps to euthanize a dog with Benadryl:

 - Consult with your vet to understand the dosing needed.